 Elementary School: Soccer, instructional for grades 1 & 2, travel team for grades 3-6.
 Also, various after school clubs, varying by session, and according to interest.

-High School/Middle School: athletics (intermediate, junior varsity and varsity); nationally-recognized programs in the arts, such as speech, debate, creative writing, journalism and a diverse offering of clubs and organizations, including Robotics, Astronomy, and We are the World, multi-cultural club.
+High School/Middle School: Athletics (intermediate, junior varsity and varsity); nationally-recognized programs in the arts, such as speech, debate, creative writing, journalism, and a diverse offering of clubs and organizations, including Robotics, Astronomy, and We are the World, a multi-cultural club.

 Middle School: All students in Grades 7 & 8 are evaluated with the IOWA test on a annual basis.
 This instrument helps to chart student progress and monitor the academic program.

 High School: SHHS is a college preparatory school, and as such, students are expected to take the PSAT, SAT and/or any other achievement tests recommended by the Guidance Dept. in order to fulfill the college application process.